-In KS1, at the end of 2022-2023, 50% (6/12) of disadvantaged children achieved EXS in writing compared to 61% (17/28) of non- disadvantaged children.
-This was in line with national and local data.
+In KS1, at the end of 2023-2024, 66% (12/15) of disadvantaged children achieved EXS in writing compared to 51% (18/35) of non- disadvantaged children.
+This was an improvement on both national and local data and is an increase of 16% on last years data.

 Talk for Writing is now embedded in KS1 and is demonstrating great successes for many children.
 This is now being differentiated to support individual children where required.
+Regular writing interventions have supported in diminishing the difference between the two groups.

-In KS2, at the end of 2022-2023, 35% (7/20) of disadvantaged children achieved EXS in writing compared to 71% (29/41) of non-disadvantaged children.
-This was below national and local data.
+In KS2, at the end of 2023-2024, 58% (10/23) of disadvantaged children achieved EXS in writing compared to 77% (25/37) of non-disadvantaged children.
+This was below national and local data however, this is an 23% increase on last years data.

-Talk for Writing is becoming embedded into KS2 and has been adapted to support the teaching of writing for children un UKS2.
+Talk for Writing is becoming embedded into KS2 and has been adapted to support the teaching of writing for children in UKS2.
+We had a Tutor to support key groups of children across Year 6.

-In KS2, at the end of 2022-2023, 40% (8/20) of disadvantaged children achieved EXS in SPAG compared to 87% (33/38) of non- disadvantaged children.
+In KS2, at the end of 2023-2024, 52% (12/23) of disadvantaged children achieved EXS in SPAG compared to 71% (33/37) of non- disadvantaged children.
 This was below national and local data.